How can you find the right coach for you?

 So, am I the right coach for you?

 No idea, but I've put a whole lot of information about me all over this website, so I invite you to read on and decide for yourself.

 My Education & Training

 - Co-Active Coaching: More than a hundred hours of in-depth experiential training at the Co-Active Training Institute in San Francisco (recognized as the most rigorous coaching training in the industry)

 - Hakomi / M.E.T.A.: Completed two-year Comprehensive Training program in counseling at M.E.T.A.
 (Mindful Experiential Therapy Approaches) and the Hakomi Institute of Oregon; plus, an additional year of advanced study seminars

 - Positive Intelligence: Completed eight-month coach training program from Shirzad Chamine (the former CEO of the Co-Active Training Institute and a lecturer at Stanford Business School)

 - Brené Brown: Completed Brave Leaders training program

-- Myers-Briggs: Completed over 100 hours of Personality Profiler training from Personality Hacker, Penelope Trunk, and more
+- Personality Typing: Completed over 100 hours of Personality Profiler training from Personality Hacker, Penelope Trunk, and more

 - University of Tokyo: Received prestigious Monbukagakusho full scholarship to conduct postgraduate research at the University of Tokyo (ranked #1 in Asia at time of attendance)